sourabhkv/ytdl/README.md

 # ytdl
-A GUI program that runs on top of youtube-dl and ffmpeg to download videos and audio.This project is only for educational purpose.
+A GUI program that runs on top of youtube-dl and ffmpeg to download videos and audio.This project is only for educational purpose.<br />
 ![startup](https://user-images.githubusercontent.com/55890376/115924152-fcea5080-a49c-11eb-8b71-a1e475ef69a2.JPG)

-paste url and hit enter to view streams
+paste url and hit enter to view streams<br />
 ![streams](https://user-images.githubusercontent.com/55890376/115923749-5605b480-a49c-11eb-8a8f-c412729a84ad.JPG)

 select audio ,video and caption stream(s).